ivanovsdesign/labs_stats_ml/README.md

 ## Lab Structure 🧪
 Each lab folder contains:

-README.md: Lab overview, instructions, and exercises.
+- README.md: Lab overview, instructions, and exercises.
-Code/: Source code and solutions.
+- Code/: Source code and solutions.
-Data/: Datasets for lab exercises.
+- Data/: Datasets for lab exercises.
+-
-Contributing 🤝
+## Contributing 🤝
 Contributions are encouraged!
 If you have ideas for new labs, improvements, or bug fixes, feel free to open issues or submit pull requests.

 ## License 📝
-This repository is licensed under the MIT License.
+No licesne is provided

 Happy learning and experimenting! 🧠🤓